The Banana Splits Movie: Cast

 The animatronic characters' cast includes in-suit performers Terry Sauls as Fleegle, Buntu Plam as Bingo, Kori Clark as Drooper, and Brandon Vraagom as Snorky.
-Eric Bauza provides the voices of Fleegle, Bingo and Drooper; Snorky doesn't speak and mostly makes honking noises.
+Eric Bauza provides the voices of Fleegle, Bingo and Drooper; Snorky does not speak and mostly makes honking noises.
 Bauza also provides the voice of the show's announcer.

 Production

 On February 19, 2019, Warner Bros.
-Television Group's Blue Ribbon Content division announced that they were collaborating with Blue Ice Pictures on producing a film adaptation of The Banana Splits television series, which would take place in a horror-like setting, scheduled to premiere at the San Diego Comic-Con on July 18, 2019, to be released direct to streaming through Warner Bros.
-Home Entertainment on August 12, 2019, on DVD and Blu-ray on August 27, 2019, and to air on Syfy on October 12, 2019.
+Television Group's Blue Ribbon Content division announced that they were collaborating with Blue Ice Pictures on producing a film adaptation of The Banana Splits television series, which would take place in a horror-like setting, scheduled to premiere at San Diego Comic-Con on July 18, 2019, to be released direct to streaming through Warner Bros.
+Home Entertainment on August 13, 2019, on DVD and Blu-ray on August 27, 2019, and to air on Syfy on October 12, 2019.
 Danishka Esterhazy, who worked as second unit director for Syfy's Channel Zero, was hired to direct the film, based on a script written by Jed Elinoff and Scott Thomas, who created Randy Cunningham: 9th Grade Ninja and wrote for The Haunting Hour: The Series.
 The film was rated R by the Motion Picture Association of America for "horror violence and gore", marking it as the first film adaptation of a Hanna-Barbera or Sid and Marty Krofft property to receive this classification.

-On June 13, 2019, when Syfy Wire released the official trailer for the film, some drew comparisons to the upcoming Five Nights at Freddy's film adaptation.
-Patrick Stumph from Fall Out Boy composed the score for the film, as well as his version of The Banana Splits theme song.
+On June 13, 2019, when Syfy Wire released the official trailer for the film, some drew comparisons to the then-upcoming Five Nights at Freddy's film adaptation.
+Patrick Stump from Fall Out Boy composed the score for the film, as well as his version of The Banana Splits theme song.